 So even if a dentist proceeds to set up a holding company and uses the simple example outlined above to transfer assets out, they may NOT be transferred on a TAX-FREE basis.

 Why?
 Because of section 55(2) of the Income Tax Act.
 That section is an anti-avoidance rule.
 When section 55(2) applies, it says that a dividend received by the holding corporation in the context of a share redemption (as was the case outlined above) WILL BE CONSIDERED proceeds of disposition of a share and trigger a capital gain for the holding corporation!
-Section 55(2) basically prevents the dentist from converting a higher sale price for their shares (for which more capital gains tax would have been paid) into a tax-free inter-corporate dividend between two corporations they likely control.
+So, section 55(2) basically prevents the dentist from converting a higher sale price for their shares (for which more capital gains tax would have been paid) into a tax-free inter-corporate dividend between two corporations they likely control.
 I hope this makes sense.
-But if it doesn’t, just read the example above about the dentist who leaves the excess cash in their corporation and would have had to theoretically pay more in capital gains tax.
+But if it doesn’t, just read the example above about the dentist who leaves the excess cash in their corporation and would have had to pay more in capital gains tax, theoretically.

 To repeat: if section 55(2) applies, it would take aim at the cash or property that is being used to satisfy the redemption of the operating corporation’s shares by the holding corporation.
 More specifically, it would tax the operating corporation as if those assets were proceeds of disposition (capital gains tax would apply) on the redemption/retraction of those shares.

-The bottom line is this: if you’re thinking about selling in the next 5 years, you need to immediately speak with us about purifying your corporation to hopefully avoid capital gains tax.
+The bottom line is this: if you’re thinking about selling in the next five years, you need to immediately speak with us about purifying your corporation to hopefully avoid capital gains tax.
 If you wait until the last minute (when you’re in the process of selling), you’ll likely be unable to avoid paying those capital gains taxes when you transfer assets (e.g. dividends, etc.) out of your professional corporation and into a holding corporation.